Honda That's: Overview

 The design of the That's was previewed by the Honda WIC ("What Is a Car") concept car at the 2001 Tokyo Motor Show in October.

 The That's went on sale in Japan on February 8, 2002 with a monthly sales plan of 6,000 units.
-It was exclusively available at the Honda Primo dealership chain.
+It was exclusively available at the Honda Primo dealership chain until 2006.
 It was available in both front-wheel drive and all-wheel drive versions, and it shares the Life's E07Z three-cylinder inline, 656 cc engine, available in either a naturally aspirated, 52 PS variant or a turbocharged iteration with 64 PS.
 The turbo model was dropped in 2006 with the arrival of the turbocharged Honda Zest.
 All versions only come with a three-speed automatic transmission.

 On October 15, 2004, Honda released a special version with a lower price.
 A minor facelift took place in 2006, with the facelifted That's debuting on March 22; at the same time, the turbocharged version was dropped.
+Changes to the exterior included the addition of side turn signal lamps at the front of the fender, the removal of ducts from the grille cover to create a unified design, and a change in color from blue to light gray.

 Production of the That's ended in September 2007.